Naanum Rowdydhaan is a 2015 romance by Vignesh Shivan. Starring

 UK: Passed PG after 5s of BBFC cuts for:

 to remove a shot of man holding nunchakus

-to edit 1 uses of the word 'fucking' for a PG certificate
+to edit 1 use of the word 'fucking' for a PG certificate

 Shout at the Devil is a 1976 UK action adventure by Peter R Hunt.
 With Lee Marvin, Roger Moore and Barbara Parkins.

-entrepreneur (Lee Marvin) team up together in East Africa for action and intrigue under the watchful eyes of a German Commissioner.
-As they set off to destroy a German battle-cruiser awaiting repairs just off Zanzibar, the two adventurers
+(Lee Marvin) team up together in East Africa for action and intrigue under the watchful eyes of a German Commissioner.
+As they set off to destroy a German battle-cruiser awaiting repairs just off Zanzibar, the two adventurers encounter man-eating

 Rude humour includes a dog breaking wind underwater, and a recurring joke about a dog's discomfort at having its private parts inspected by competition judges.

 commented in its annual report covering 2018:

 A police Rottweiler goes undercover at a dog show.
 As part of the operation he is required to let the judges inspect his genitals in a manner that is not uncommon in dog shows.

 The character is reluctant but is encouraged to go to his happy place to get through the experience.